 Social protection is essential to ensuring that the basic needs of all members of society are met, including by facilitating access to food, water, and shelter.
 When utilised properly, it can help protect people against poverty and exclusion, and help shield individuals in times of crisis, improve health and education, and overall further equality and economic growth.
 In practice, however, social protection policies and programmes consistently fail and often reinforce and exacerbate the marginalisation of those who rely on it.
 This takes place within a broader context of structural racism, sexism, ableism, classism, etc. and has a compound effect on multiple marginalised groups.

 We believe that economic injustice is intertwined with social and racial injustice and that they need to be tackled in tandem to ensure that everyone can live a life of freedom and dignity.

-We will explore priorities for social protection in Europe on 7-8 June, with 16 participants from grassroots movements and those directly working with communities.
-If you would like to join, please do not hesitate to get in touch.
-You can also share your input by filling out this brief survey.
+We explored priorities for social protection in Europe on 7-8 June, with 16 participants from grassroots movements and those directly working with communities.
+You can read about the gathering and the opportunities for action identified on our blog.

 We approached all themes through an intersectional lens, centring how a person’s social or political identity and personal characteristics can combine to create different modes of discrimination, exclusion, and oppression.
 We considered issues across both digital and non-digital space.

 The input from the roundtables was combined with input received through a survey conducted between October 2021 and May 2022, individual conversations, and desk research.
 The combined findings are available in our 2022 report Surfacing Systemic (In)justices: A Community View.